OfficeDev/Excel-Scenario-based-Add-in-Samples/Mail-Merge-Sample-Add-in/README.md

 This sample demonstrates how to use the Microsoft Graph JavaScript SDK to send emails in Excel from Office Add-ins.

+## Applies to
+- Excel on Windows, Mac, and Online.

 # Required Steps & How to Run

 ## Prerequisites